WCSCourses/GenEpiLAC2023/Manuals/Sequencing&QC/Sequencing&QC.md

 **Does the number of reads in R1 and R2 files match?**

 Let's examine the quality of these sequence data using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-We will use the two fastq files we have been working with and two additional ones located in the same directory name 'Linux'.
+We will only use the two fastq files we have been working with and two additional ones located in the same directory name 'Linux'.
 The file names are: **untrimmed_1.fastq.gz** and **untrimmed_2.fastq.gz**.

 We can launch the graphical interface by simply executing ``fastqc`` on the Terminal command line.
 However, it is often more convenient to use the software in the command-line mode.
 Execute the following command in the Terminal:

     fastqc *.fastq.gz

+> With this command we will be running fastqc in all the files that have the `.fastq.gz` extension.
+Nonetheless we will be focusing only in samples ARIMSS995-11 and untrimmed.

 You will see some messages like this on your screen: